 The legislation is different for different mineral resources.
-Minerals that are deemed particularly essential to society are called concession minerals and are subject to the provisions of the Minerals Act.
+Minerals that are deemed particularly essential to society are called concessionary minerals and are subject to the provisions of the Minerals Act.
 Most metals belong to this category.
-For other minerals (‘landowner minerals’) except energy peat, the provisions of the Swedish Environmental Code apply.
-For energy peat, the Certain Peat Deposits Act applies.
+For other minerals (‘landowner minerals’) the provisions of the Swedish Environmental Code apply.

 The Minerals Act

-The Minerals Act encompasses specially designated valuable mineral substances, known as concession minerals.
-Our Swedish bedrock has a great geological potential for these minerals, but despite this, economically mineable deposits are difficult to find.
+The Minerals Act encompasses specially designated valuable mineral substances, known as concessionary minerals.
+The Swedish bedrock has great geological potential for these minerals, but despite this, economically mineable deposits are difficult to find.
 Finding and extracting them requires special skills, a lot of capital and, particularly for exploration, access to large areas of land.
 Therefore, in Sweden, those who have the prerequisites to explore or mine a mineral deposit are granted a permit to do so under the Minerals Act, regardless of who owns the land.
-In the event of several interested parties, the Minerals Act also has the important function of determining which one should be given priority access to the deposit and the right to extract it.
+In the event of several interested parties, the Minerals Act also has the important function of determining who should be given priority access to the deposit and the right to extract it.